Crow10SPX/ClassroomManager/README.md

 2. cd to local drive for e.g cd c:
 3. type, pip install PyQt5

-If you have done these steps correcelty, ClassroomManager.py should run without errors from unrecognised libraries.
+If you have done these steps correctly, ClassroomManager.py should run without errors from unrecognised libraries.